-- Column Settings.
+- ☐ Column Settings.
 This command opens a dialog that lets you hide or display various columns.
-You can also change the alignment, font, and display format of a column (for example, decimal, binary, or hex). - Copy.
-This command copies the selected text to the clipboard. - □ Data > Export Selected.
+You can also change the alignment, font, and display format of a column (for example, decimal, binary, or hex). - □ Copy.
+This command copies the selected text to the clipboard. - ☐ Enable Auto Scroll.
+This command allows the log to scroll automatically as new data is available. - □ Data > Export Selected.
 This command lets you select a .csv (commaseparated value) file to contain the selected data. - □ Data > Export All.
-This command lets you select a .csv (commaseparated value) file to contain all the data currently displayed in the log. - Groups.
+This command lets you select a .csv (commaseparated value) file to contain all the data currently displayed in the log. - ☐ Groups.
 This command lets you define groups to contain various types of log messages.

-8.3.3 Printf Logs
+7.3.2 Printf Logs

 The Printf Log is a convenient way to view all the user-generated trace and printf logs.
-By default, the Printf Log tool displays the time, seqID, and formattedMsg.
-You can open this tool by choosing Tools > RTA > Printf Logs from the CCStudio menu bar.
+By default, the Printf Log tool displays the time, seqID, formattedMsg, and logger.

+You can open this tool by choosing Tools > RTA > Printf Logs from the CCS menu bar.